Browse Exhibits (19 total)

 The tragic sequence of events which led to the last public execution of a female in Scotland - 27 year old Mary Timney of Carsphad (Carsfad).

-This is a digital reproduction of our exhibition shown in 2015 at The Heritage Centre.
+This is a digital reproduction of our exhibition shown in 1990 in Lagwyne Hall and 2015 at The Heritage Centre.